grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 | Comments | Describe any important information that hasn't been previously included in the title, description, syntax, parameters, or return values.
 For example, you may explain non-obvious context, compare it to similar elements, or provide cautionary notes about potential gotchas. |

 Additional tips:
 - Remember to write concisely.
-Don't say "The AddUser method adds a user." or "This method adds a user." when "Adds a user." will do.
+Don't say "This method adds a user." when "Adds a user." will do.
+However, you may say, "The AddUser method adds a user." if needed to avoid a Go linting error.
 - When the names of code elements are singular, don't make them plural.
 Instead, add a plural noun to describe them.
 For example, don't change `MyEvent` to `MyEvents`; refer to the `MyEvent` objects.
 - If the element does some sort of action, start the first sentence of the description with an action verb.